top of page

 Searching for mental health support for a teenager or young adult can feel overwhelming.
 We understand the frustration of watching a child struggle while facing stretched services, long waitlists, and a system that often prioritises diagnosing behaviour and medicating symptoms over understanding the person.

-If you feel that the traditional system doesn’t align with what you instinctively know your child needs, you are not alone.
+If you feel that the traditional system doesn’t fully align with what you instinctively know your child needs, you are not alone.

 A Generation in Distress